photonstorm/phaser-nano/README.md

 * Game background color
 * Texture.fromCanvas (then can use it for basic Text support)
 * buildSheet ought to move to FrameData (or Loader?)
+* Remove duplicate updateTransform code from Layer and Sprite

 ![div](http://www.phaser.io/images/github/div.png)